mathewsrc/generativeai-questions-and-answers-app/docs/vector_store.md

 This project utilizes a Lambda Function with S3 as a trigger to generate a vector store within a Qdrant cluster.
 The documents are located in the `documents/` directory.

-## Permissions required

-You can find the permissions required to create the following resources in the `iam_user_policies.md` document in this directory.

 ## Docker Image